openthread/openthread/tools/spinel-cli/SNIFFER.md

     -p <PIPE>, --pipe=<PIPE>
-        Open a piped process connection to the OpenThread NCP device where <PIPE> is the command to start an emulator, such as "ot-ncp".
+        Open a piped process connection to the OpenThread NCP device where <PIPE> is the command to start an emulator, such as "ot-ncp-ftd".
 Spinel-cli will communicate with the child process via stdin/stdout.

     -s <SOCKET>, --socket=<SOCKET>